esh6597/paper-drip/README.md

 - Webpack and Babel for pre-processing
 - React and Redux for UI, application state and data management
 - Web Vitals, Redux-Logger, and JSON server: testing and error logging

+# Usage

+This project was scaffolded with *npx-create-react-app* and uses react-scripts to launch its development server.

+#### Basic Commands
+- Move the /test-server folder in /resources to a separate domain (I personally use a higher directory that also holds project materials)
+- Type *json-server --watch db.json --port 3443* in a bash terminal in the folder to start a server at 3443, the port the app uses for server connection.
+This *must* be running for the app to display properly.
+- *yarn start* in bash to start development server at port 3001
+- *yarn build* to build a production folder

+#### Editing Styles
+- __Do not edit .css files directly;__ they're all automatically generated from .scss files and will be overwritten.
+- *yarn sass* in a separate terminal to begin watching all .scss files and convert them upon change.
+This isn't necessary to run the test server, but style changes won't automatically update unless this is running.

 # Licenses